udo-munk/z80pack/doc/README-asm.txt

 The default is Intel hex now, in earlier versions it was Mostek binary, but this format is not used much anymore.
+For z80sim produce Mostek binary or Intel hex files, it cannot load binary files that don't include the load address.

 Option s:
 This option prints the symbol table unsorted (-s), sorted by name (-sn)